Alex Lithgow

 Alexander Frame Lithgow (1 December 1870 in Glasgow – 12 July 1929 in Launceston, Tasmania) was a Scottish-born, New Zealand and Australian based composer and bandleader known as the "Sousa of the Antipodes".

-His name is pronounced "Alek" by his family.

-Youth

-In 1876, the Lithgows emigrated to Invercargill, New Zealand.
-Aged 6, Alex went to Invercargill Grammar School (now Invercargill Middle School).
-He attended Invercargill's Presbyterian Church, First Church.
-He liked Ice Hockey, the Circus and Rugby.
+Biography

+Known as Alec to his family, Lithgow was born in Glasgow, Scotland, in 1870.
+His family emigrated to Invercargill, New Zealand in 1876, where he attended Invercargill Grammar School and Presbyterian First Church of Invercargill.
 His family was musical, performing as the six-member Lithgow Concert Company around Southland.

-1881 At the age of 11 having had lessons on the cornet initially by his father, Alex joined the local brass band the Invercargill Garrison Band.
-Alex also learnt the violin to a very high standard.

-1886 At the age of 16 he advanced to be the band's solo and principal cornetist.
-However, despite often being stated, he never was this Band's conductor.
+As a child, Lithgow learnt violin and cornet, initially being taught cornet by his father.
+In 1881, Lithgow joined the local brass band, the Invercargill Garrison Band.
+By 1886 he had advanced to be the band's solo and principal cornetist.
+However, despite often being stated, he never was this band's conductor.

-1887 At the age of 17 his first composition, 'Wairoa', was published.
-This was named after a ship at the band was playing on at the Invercargill estuary.
+Lithgow began composing for brass band from a young age.
+His first composition to be published was the march Wairoa in 1887, named after a ship the band played on at the Invercargill estuary.

-Early adulthood

-Alex played for the Star Rugby football club in Invercargill.

-Alex played with the Theatre Royal orchestra as first violin.

-He won national solo cornet titles for the next few years.

-1893 At the age of 23 he toured New Zealand as a professional soloist.
+In the following years, he played first violin with the Theatre Royal Orchestra and won national solo cornet titles.
+In 1893, aged 23, he toured New Zealand as a professional cornet soloist.

-Move to Australia
+Outside music, Lithgow was interested in ice hockey and rugby, and played for the Star Rugby Club in Invercargill.

-1894 Aged 24 he left New Zealand and moved to Australia where became conductor of the St Joseph's Total Abstinence Society Band in Launceston Tasmania.
+In 1894, aged 24, Lithgow moved to Australia, where became conductor of the St Joseph's Total Abstinence Society Band in Launceston, Tasmania.
 He earned his living as a compositor at The Examiner and the Daily Telegraph.

-1900 Alex aged 30 married Elizabeth Hill Telfer at a Presbyterian church at Launceston on 6 June.

-1901 He came back briefly to New Zealand to conduct the Woolston Band at Christchurch where at a charity concert the band performed an entire concert of his compositions.
+Lithgow married Elizabeth Hill Telfer at a Presbyterian church at Launceston on 6 June, 1900.
+They would have a son and two daughters.
+He briefly returned to New Zealand in 1901 to conduct the Woolston Band at Christchurch, where at a charity concert, the band performed an entire concert of his compositions.

-1903 He went back to Launceston St Joseph's Band.

-1904 At the age 34 he started the Australian Army's 12th Battalion Launceston Regiment Band.

-1909 He spent his time conducting and being a spontaneous composer for the silent film orchestra at the Lyceum and Princess Theatres.
+In 1903 he returned to Launceston St Joseph's Band, before starting the Australian Army's 12th Battalion Launceston Regiment Band the following year.
+From 1909 he also spent his time conducting and being a spontaneous composer for the silent film orchestra at the Lyceum and Princess Theatres.
+Lithgow returned to the St Joseph's band for the last time in 1922, before founding the Launceston Concert Orchestra in 1923, where he presented many of his compositions, plus symphonic jazz.
+There were more charity concerts featuring all-Lithgow programs.

+Due to ill health, Lithgow retired from work and music at the age of 57.
+He died in Launceston of a stroke on June 12, 1929, a few months short of his 60th birthday.
+At his funeral, massed bands played his march 'Invercargill', and he was buried in Carr Villa cemetery.
+One pallbearer at his funeral was B. Galvin, a patron for whom he had written the "Galvini March".